dpEmu/dpEmu/docs/manual.rst

 Some of the functions for visualizing the results require the interactive mode, for some of them it's optional and most of them have no interactive functionality.

-Basically what the interactive mode does is that it adds a column containing the modified test data to the results ``DataFrame``.
+Basically what the interactive mode does is that it adds a column containing the modified test data to the resulting ``DataFrame`` object.
 The interactive visualizer functions use this data to display points of data so that e.g. the programmer can try to figure out why something was classified incorrectly.